liberland/laws/drafting/drafts/judical-process-law.md

 4. A court or higher court, where applicable, shall re-examine a judicial decision made and a judicial process presided by a partial judge, regardless of the procedural stage at which impartiality has been established.

 ### Article 18 Judicial Orders
-A judge may issue various pre-trial orders or measures to ensure that the circumstances of the case remain sufficiently stable for adjudication.
-These measures may include, but are not limited to:
+1. A judge may issue various interim pre-trial orders or measures to ensure that the circumstances of the case remain sufficiently stable for adjudication.
+Parties shall comply with these orders, or the judge may impose penalties up to the case's value, with the maximum penalty being the total forfeiture of all points on the case for the non-compliant party.

-a) **Temporary Restraining Orders (TROs)**: Short-term orders issued to prevent a party from engaging in certain actions that could harm the other party or the case itself.
+2. A judge may use the following order:

-b) **Preliminary Injunctions**: Orders similar to TROs, but of longer duration, typically issued after a hearing where both parties have the opportunity to present their arguments.
+a) **Restraining/Compelling Order**: Short-term orders issued to prevent a party from engaging in certain actions that could harm the other party or the case itself.

 c) **Discovery Orders**: Orders compelling parties to produce evidence relevant to the case, such as documents, records, or depositions.